- Competitive Analysis

-First Things First: Understanding the B2B Digital Transformation and the Modern B2B Buyer Journey
+1. Understanding the B2B Digital Transformation and the Modern B2B Buyer Journey

 The majority of B2B business owners I speak with understand—at some fundamental level—that the digital transformation changed business as usual.
 And that includes the way buyers look for and find B2B vendors.

 Traditionally in B2B sales, there was one primary buyer.
 They followed a predictable, controlled path like the traditional marketing funnel template below: